The Bruising of Qilwa: Reception

 Gary Wolfe, reviewing from Locus, praised the book as "considerably bigger on the inside than it first appears, and it’s a rewarding addition to that growing body of fantastic fiction addressing themes of colonialism, bigotry, gender, and cultural identity", but also commented that "many readers might hope for a more thorough introduction to this world", noting several details of the world as lacking.
 Still, the review concluded that "the world of the book is one we’d like to know more about, and Jamnia is a writer worth paying attention to."

 Writing for Tor.com, Martin Cahill called the book "a masterful debut" and "a reminder of what you can truly do with the fantasy genre".
 Cahill praised Jamnia's narrative confidence, writing that it feels like a fourth or fifth novel rather than a debut work.
 This review applauded Jamnia's exploration of immigration, refugee status, and queerness.

 Writing for Grimdark Magazine, Carrie Chi Lough called the setting "a wondrous new world" with "some of the most memorable voices I’ve read in fantasy".
 She also wrote that the novella might have been better served as a full-length novel to explore more of the medical mystery.
 Publishers Weekly called the story "a short, propulsive tale that admirably centers a strong queer protagonist and offers thought-provoking commentary on the struggles of refugees".
 The same review noted that some of the storytelling elements felt rushed.

 Writing for the New York Journal of Books, fantasy author Marie Brennan wrote that the novella "feels like a novel packed into a too-small sack", but that this is a better mistake to make than having a novella with too little content.
 She praised the novella's Persian-inspired setting and conceptualization of gender roles, while noting that the plot lines "feel packed in too tightly to breathe".

-The Bruising of Qilwa was a finalist for the 2023 Locus Award for Best First Novel.
+The Bruising of Qilwa was a finalist for the 2023 Locus Award for Best First Novel and 2023 World Fantasy Award for Best Novella.